 In almost every instance, spinal fusion is considered to be the treatment of last resort for individuals who experience debilitating pain stemming from degenerative disc disease, spinal stenosis, spondylolisthesis or any other number of spinal abnormalities.
-More often than not, a regimen of conservative, nonsurgical methods followed over the course of several weeks or months will provide sufficient pain relief.
+More often than not, a regimen of conservative treatment methods followed over the course of several weeks or months will provide sufficient pain relief.

-Treatment options vary widely from patient to patient depending on the cause, location and severity of the symptoms, among other variables, but usually a regimen of nonsteroidal anti-inflammatory drugs, hot/cold therapy and low-impact exercise will offer the pain relief a patient requires.
+Treatment options vary widely from patient to patient depending on the cause, location and severity of the symptoms, among other variables.
+Usually, a regimen of nonsteroidal anti-inflammatory drugs (NSAIDs), hot/cold therapy and low-impact exercise will offer the pain relief a patient requires.
 If, however, conservative treatment fails to lessen your pain after at least a few weeks or months, a physician may recommend surgery to treat the condition.

-- A small incision
+- A small incision that is muscle sparing

-- Outpatient procedure that eliminates hospital-associated costs
+- An outpatient procedure that reduces hospital-associated costs^

-While everyone experiencing chronic neck or back pain won’t be a candidate for one of these minimally invasive stabilization surgeries, at Laser Spine Institute we perform a number of other minimally invasive surgeries that are designed to address common degenerative spine conditions as alternatives to traditional open spinal fusion. ^
+While everyone experiencing chronic neck or back pain won’t be a candidate for one of these minimally invasive stabilization surgeries, at Laser Spine Institute we perform a number of other minimally invasive surgeries that are designed to address common degenerative spine conditions as safer and effective alternatives to traditional open spinal fusion. ^